stategate/stategate/README.md

 ## Goals

-- [x] Create a universal API interface for publishing and subscribing to events using pluggable channel & storage provider
+- [x] Create a simple API interface for storing state and and subscribing to state changes(events) using pluggable channel & storage providers
-- [x] Interact with the API interface in gRPC, REST, and/or graphQL.
+- [x] Capture all changes to an application state as a sequence of events.
 - [x] Safe to swap backend providers without changing client-side code
 - [x] Type-safe client's generated in many languages
 - [x] Safe to expose to the public internet due to fine-grained authentication/authorization model.
-- [x] Capture a persistant, immutable historical record of all events using a pluggable storage provider
 - [x] Different combinations of Channel & Storage Providers are interoperable.
-- [x] Audit log of events broadcasted by authorized producers
+- [x] Capture a persistant, immutable historical record of all state changes using a pluggable storage provider
+- [x] Store identity(jwt.claims) & timestamp in event logs to capture who is changing what & when

 ## Command Line